Fish-MIP/Extract_PICTs/Scripts/04_Biomass_projections_SouthPacific.md

     ## # ℹ 2 more variables: reefmod_median_biomass <dbl>, reefmod_upper_biomass <dbl>

-Note that the REEFMOD team predicted mean coral coverage from 2024 to 2100 for the Great Barrier Reef (GBR) under five emissions scenarios:
-`SSP1-1.9`, `SSP1-2.6`, `SSP2-4.5`, `SSP3-7.0`, and `SSP5-8.5`.
-The
+Note that the REEFMOD team predicted mean coral coverage from 2024 to 2100 (`year` column) for the Great Barrier Reef (GBR) under five emissions scenarios: `SSP1-1.9`, `SSP1-2.6`, `SSP2-4.5`, `SSP3-7.0`, and `SSP5-8.5` (`scenario` column).
+Fish biomass was calculated for the entire period (2024-2100) and for all five projections.
-above calculations were applied to these five projections.

-## 2. Loading biomass estimates from FishMIP models
+### 2. Calculating annual mean biomass estimates from FishMIP models

-Global monthly biomass estimates for the historical period (1985-2014) and two emissions scenarios `SSP1-2.6` and `SSP5-8.5` covering the period between 2015 and 2100 were obtained from [six (6) FishMIP models](#fish-mip-models-used-to-generate-biomass-projections-for-picts) forced by both GFDL and IPSL general circulation models.
-Annual time series per PICT were calculated for each of the FishMIP models.
+Here, we used the monthly biomass estimates for the historical period (1985-2014) and two emissions scenarios `SSP1-2.6` and `SSP5-8.5` (2015-2100) from [six (6) FishMIP global models](#fish-mip-models-used-to-generate-biomass-projections-for-picts) to calculate mean annual biomass estimates for each FishMIP model.
+We used annual mean values to match the data available from REEFMOD.

 **Note:** To run the code below, you will need access to the monthly biomass estimates available in the FishMIP server.
 If you do not have